KleberVales/english-study/README.md

 - Do (actions, tasks, routines, or general activities)
    - Please do your homework before you turn on the television.
+   - Can you do me a quick favor and hold this box for a moment?

 ### 3.2 Have